tmkaplan94/tmkaplan94/README.md

 - 👋 Hi, I’m @tmkaplan94 and a Computer Game Science major at UC Irvine.
-- 👀 I’m interested in Game Design and Development.
+- 👀 I’m interested in Game Development and Design.
 - 🌱 I’m currently learning Design Patterns.
 - 💞️ I’m looking to collaborate on small to medium indy games.
 - 📫 You can find my portfolio and contact info at 'https://www.tmkaplan94.com/'